A special thanks to each of you for making 2018 such an enjoyable year at Becoming Minimalist. It was my tenth.

 Still the Most Important Piece of Financial Advice You’ll Ever Receive.
 There’s a reason ten out of ten financial advisors recommend it.

 Most Popular Guest Posts in 2018:

-Want to Lead a Happy Life?
+How to Live a Happy Life?
 Science Says to Focus on These 10 Things by Jay Harrington.
-It’s clear from the science that the acquisition of bigger and better things won’t make us more happy.
-So what will?
+It’s clear from the science that the acquisition of bigger and better things won’t make us

 The Endowment Effect: Why You Can’t Let Go Of Your Possessions by Louis Chew.
 The Endowment Effect is the tendency for us to overvalue things we own.
 It explains why we are so unwilling to give something up once we have ownership of it.